rails/rails/guides/source/action_view_helpers.md

 The SanitizeHelper module provides a set of methods for scrubbing text of undesired HTML elements.
-The helpers are particularly useful for helping to ensure that allow only safe and valid  HTML/CSS is rendered.
-It also can be useful to prevent XSS attacks by escaping or removing potentially malicious content from user input before rendering it in your views.
+The helpers are particularly useful for helping to ensure that only safe and valid HTML/CSS is rendered.
+It can also be useful to prevent XSS attacks by escaping or removing potentially malicious content from user input before rendering it in your views.

 #### sanitize

-This sanitize helper will HTML encode all tags and strip all attributes that aren't specifically allowed.
+The `sanitize` method will HTML encode all tags and strip all attributes that aren't specifically allowed.

 ```ruby